MarceloMonsalve/LingoLion/README.md

 ## Future updates

-Currently I am working on a vocabulary section with flashcards and the AI will adjust its difficulty depending on what the users language level is.
+Currently I am working on a vocabulary section with flashcards and making the AI adjust its difficulty depending on what the users language level is.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>